nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris eats beef jerky and craps gunpowder.
-Then, he uses that gunpowder to make a bullet, which he uses to kill a cow and make more beef jerky.
-Some people refer to this as the 'Circle of Life.'
+>Chuck Norris is actually the front man for Apple.
+He let's Steve Jobs run the show when he's on a mission.
+Chuck Norris is always on a mission.
 <!-- /joke -->

-*Last update: Mon, 24 May 2021 12:37:06 GMT*
+*Last update: Mon, 24 May 2021 13:38:52 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)